Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 /turtle_teleop
 ```
 The same executable is running with a different node name.

+You’ve just done the ROS equivalent of Stark saying:
+“Hey suit, respond to *this* call sign instead.”
+Same node, new identity-instantly reassigned without touching the underlying code.

 #### Node info
 If you want to know a lot more about a particular node, you can run: